Black Marvel

 The Black Marvel (Daniel Lyons) is a fictional superhero appearing in American comic books published by Marvel Comics.
 Created by artist Al Gabriele with an unknown writer, he first appeared in Mystic Comics #5 (March 1941), published by Marvel's 1930s forerunner Timely Comics during the period fans and historians call the Golden Age of Comic Books.

-An original version of the Black Marvel named Omar Mosely appeared in Spider-Man: The Animated Series, voiced by Paul Winfield.
+Daniel Lyons and an original incarnation named Omar Mosely appeared in Spider-Man: The Animated Series, with the latter voiced by Paul Winfield.

 Publication history

 The Black Marvel appeared in the multi-character omnibus title Mystic Comics #5–9 (March 1941 – May 1942).
 His first-appearance origin story was reprinted in Marvel Super-Heroes #15 (July 1968).

 The character also starred in a story in All Winners Comics #1 (Summer 1941), which was written by Lee and reprinted in The Golden Age of Marvel Comics, Vol. 2.
 The cover was also reprinted in Giant-Size Invaders vol. 2 #2 (Dec.
 2005).